ENDOMETRIOSIS: SYMPTOMS, DIAGNOSIS AND TREATMENT

 “Sometimes I was on the bathroom floor vomiting because the pain was so bad,” says 29-year-old Sydney school teacher, Ann-Maree.
 “My partner would say, ‘this is ridiculous, you can’t go on like this’, and drag me to an emergency room.”

 Painful sex (dyspareunia) can be caused by endometriosis when it affects tissue behind the uterus at the top of the vagina, or muscles in the pelvic wall.
-A study by Monash University found 67% of women surveyed said they avoided sex because of their endometriosis symptoms, and 86% reported a negative impact on their sex life.
+Women with dyspareunia may try to avoid or limit sexual activity due to pain, or fear of pain.

 Resources are available to support women living with endometriosis.
 These include expertise from QENDO, the Pelvic Pain Foundation of Australia, EndoActive and Endometriosis Australia.